grueproof/teamcharter/TeamCharterWorkshop.md

 For ten minutes, do a post-it note brainstorming session focusing on the follow question:

 "In a perfect world, how does work happen?
 What are our steps to completion?
-What id 'done?'"
+What is 'done?'"

 ### Focus